harendra-kumar/concise-haskell/transformers/transformers.rst

 We use `TransT` as a generic transformer definition just to illustrate the generic structure of a transformer.
-In the text below, we represent the combined monad `TransT m` by the variable `t` and the inner monad by the variable `m`.
+In the text below, we represent the transformed monad `TransT m` by the variable `t` and the lower monad by the variable `m`.

 ::